Gui38/bettermotherf---website/README.md

-# motherf---website
+# bettermotherf---website

 sorry for the name

 this is for my "lessons"

-my teachers are bad guys, need more respect for their mommies
+my teachers are MOOFACEDs, need more respect for their mommies